AfiCookie/electron-simple-calulator/SECURITY.md

 # Security Policy

-<h1>:warning: This project does not require any real security because no information or data is stored</h1>
+<b>:warning: This project does not require any real security because no information or data is stored</b>

 ## Supported Versions